panosjapan7/mern-firebase-auth/README.md

 # MERN app with Firebase Authentication

-This is a web app boilerplate that allows the user to log in by using Firebase authentication and uses a separate backend server to save data on MongoDB only if the user has been authenticated with Firebase authentication.
+This is a web app boilerplate that allows the user to log in by using Firebase authentication with email/password or Google OAuth.

+It uses a separate backend server to save data on MongoDB only if the user has been authenticated with Firebase authentication.

+It also saves user entries to MongoDB which allows us to add user roles to a user that is saved on Firebase.

 ## Stack